Department of Political Science

 - municipal management and public administration

-Navin Bapat, Frank Baumgartner, Pamela Conover, Mark Crescenzi, Stephen Gent, Jonathan Hartlyn, Marc Hetherington, Liesbet Hooghe, Evelyne Huber, Gary Marks, Kevin McGuire, Jason Roberts, Graeme Robertson, Donald Searing, Jeffrey Spinner-Halev, John Stephens, Milada Vachudova.
+Navin Bapat, Frank Baumgartner, Pamela Conover, Mark Crescenzi, Stephen Gent, Jonathan Hartlyn, Marc Hetherington, Liesbet Hooghe, Evelyne Huber, Gary Marks, Kevin McGuire, Jason Roberts, Graeme Robertson, Timothy Ryan, Donald Searing, Jeffrey Spinner-Halev, Milada Vachudova.

-Cameron Ballard-Rosa, Anna Bassi, Susan Bickford, Christopher Clark, Cecilia Martinez-Gallardo, Santiago Olivella, Sarah Treul Roberts, Timothy Ryan, Isaac Unah.
+Cameron Ballard-Rosa, Anna Bassi, Susan Bickford, Christopher Clark, Junghyun Lim, Lucy Martin, Cecilia Martinez-Gallardo, Santiago Olivella, Tyler Pratt, Sarah Treul Roberts, Isaac Unah.

 Ashley Anderson, Mary Kroeger, Lucy Martin, Alexandra Oprea, Alexander Sahn, Ye Wang.